 - Meanwhile, make the sauce by mashing the other half of the banana in the same small bowl you used before before and adding a spoonful of nut butter.
 Mix until smooth, adding a splash of almond milk to reach your desired consistency.
 Pour over the bake once it comes out of the oven and sprinkle with additional chocolate chips, if desired.

-** I used a natural almond butter, but feel free to use whichever nut or seed butter is your favourite.
+* I usually use an all-purpose or whole wheat, but this recipe works fine with most flours, including gluten-free and grain-free ones. ** I used a natural almond butter, but feel free to use whichever nut or seed butter is your favourite.

 Looking for more healthy breakfast bake recipes?
 Try one of these!